Kirili4ik/SymbolicMathematics/README.md

 ### How to run

 Raw data for training and validation can be found [here](https://github.com/facebookresearch/SymbolicMathematics#datasets-and-trained-models) or [generated](https://github.com/facebookresearch/SymbolicMathematics#data-generation).
-Data preprocessing is done in notebooks/preprocess_notebook.ipynb and notebooks/ODE_preprocess_notebook.ipynb.
+Data preprocessing is done in `notebooks/preprocess_notebook.ipynb` and `notebooks/ODE_preprocess_notebook.ipynb`.
 There can be found functions for:
   1) Deleting found repeating samples
-  2) Creating adjacency matrices
+  2) Creating adjacency matrices file
   3) Generating paths from root to node

-(Also notebooks/ODE_preprocess_notebook-ADJ_MAT.ipynb is for generating adjacency matrices for ODEs separately)
+(Also `notebooks/ODE_preprocess_notebook-ADJ_MAT.ipynb` is for generating adjacency matrices for ODEs separately)

-Notebooks by reg \*my_metrics\*.ipynb is for plotting metrics.
+Notebooks by reg `*my_metrics*.ipynb` is for plotting metrics.

 The project was done using a server with [Slurm](https://slurm.schedmd.com/documentation.html).
-Scripts for training and evaluation can be found in sbatch_scripts/ and sbatch_scripts_eval/ folders.
-Arguments descriptions can be found in [main.py](https://github.com/Kirili4ik/SymbolicMathematics/blob/master/main.py) and in [this repo](https://github.com/facebookresearch/SymbolicMathematics).
+Scripts for training and evaluation can be found in `sbatch_scripts/` and `sbatch_scripts_eval/` folders respectively.
+Arguments descriptions can be found in [main.py](https://github.com/Kirili4ik/SymbolicMathematics/blob/master/main.py) or in [this repo](https://github.com/facebookresearch/SymbolicMathematics).

 Any additional information on running can be found [here](https://github.com/facebookresearch/SymbolicMathematics)